ckerce/chat_gpt_examples/README.md

 # N-Agent "follow the leader" control law.
 The [nbody_example.py](nbody_example.py) Python program simulates N-body dynamics using a pairwise virtual force law based on velocity dampening, transverse velocity dampening, and a directed version of Hooke's law.
 This control law is designed to simulate a group of agents, where the lead agent (Nth agent) follows a prescribed path, and the other agents follow along using a virtual force law between each successive pair of agents. <br/>

 The initial prompt used to generate this code was not iteratively prompt engineered, but includes a number of descriptive and guiding strategies.
-The code is as follows, and is also included in the source file:
+The initial prompt is as follows, and is also included in the source file:
 <blockquote>
 Generate a stubbed out python program using numpy.
 Include function definitions, but not the internal code that implements the functions.
 Instead just return 0.
 The program should include a full main call using the "if __name__ == __main__" construction, and the main program should be complete.
 <br/><br/>